-There are certain core functions that should be in place for business continuity planning.
-These include:
+Backup, RPO and RTO, and business continuity planning are all core functions that should be in place for business continuity planning.

 The traditional approach is to always maintain two backup copies of each cycle: one copy onsite and one offsite.
 The sole reason for the onsite copy is to service fast restores.
 When called upon, the backup sets protect against two different needs: operational restore and disaster restore.